harrycresswell/harry/site/content/articles/form-data-with-zapier.md

 - Use Zapier to automagically send ourselves the data in an email, any time someone submits the form.
 - Finally, redirect the user to a success page after they complete the form.

-Before we start the build, you might want to jump [over here](/zapier/) to see a real world example of how I’ve implemented this technique.
+Before we get started, you might want to [jump over here](http://harrycresswell.co.uk/tutorials/zapier-contact/) to see the end result.

 ## Step 1: Writing the HTML